California Daycare Injury Lawyers

 It is a daycare’s duty to ensure the safety of every child in its care.
 They must do their jobs according to high standards of care and safety, with the ability to reasonably foresee and prevent potential risks.
 While not every child injury is cause for a lawsuit, many are.
 If you have the feeling that the center is not telling you everything, or if your child’s injuries don’t align with the story they gave you, contact the attorneys at Arash Law led by Arash Khorsandi.
-An investigation may find that the daycare committed some act of negligence that caused your child’s harms.
+An investigation may find that the daycare committed some act of negligence that caused your child’s harm.

 Stand Up for Your Child’s Rights